-Context for Wildfire Risk Management (Alvarez) A.
+A. Context for Wildfire Risk Management (Alvarez)

 1 Q. Please preview this section of your Panel Testimony on Avista's Wildfire Plan.

-2 A. In this section of Panel Testimony, I will provide some context for wildfire risk 3 management.
-The context will explore how people feel about wildfires, and how those 4 feelings can influence decisions regarding wildfire risk management.
-I will also provide 5 some guidelines for enterprise risk management in general, drawing upon the experiences 6 of government agencies and businesses in competitive industries.
+2 A. In this section of Panel Testimony, I will provide some context for wildfire risk

+3 management.
+The context will explore how people feel about wildfires, and how those feelings can influence decisions regarding wildfire risk management.
+I will also provide 4 5 some guidelines for enterprise risk management in general, drawing upon the experiences 6 of government agencies and businesses in competitive industries.
 This information will 7 be valuable for understanding risk management methods for wildfires as well as other 8 risks utilities face, such as the risk of service outages, or of an inability to serve growing 9 loads or distributed generation.
 Finally, I will apply enterprise risk management 10 guidelines to Avista's Wildfire Plan, thereby illustrating important concepts for the 11 Commission before it reads Mr. Stephens's critique of Avista's Plan.
 12 Q. How do people's feelings about wildfires influence associated risk management 13 choices?
-14 A. Many people are understandably terrified by wildfires.
-As someone who lives in a 15 wildland-urban interface myself, I am certainly concerned about wildfires.
-Wildfires can 16 be destructive and deadly.
-In the worst cases, human efforts to control wildfires can be 17 futile for days on end, and such futility can be almost unbearable for those whose homes, 18 belongings, and way of life are being threatened by an out-of-control wildfire.
-In short, 19 fear is a strong motivator for most people, and can drive them to make different decisions 20 than they would have made had actual historical data been available.
-Indeed, many psychological scientists now assume that emotions are, for better or worse, the dominant driver of most meaningful decisions.
-For example, one may feel afraid to fly and decide to drive instead, even though base rates for death by driving are much higher than base rates for death by flying the equivalent mileage.
-Thus, it is generally preferable to make decisions based on data, not fear.
+14 Many people are understandably terrified by wildfires.
+As someone who lives in a A.

+wildland-urban interface myself, I am certainly concerned about wildfires.
+Wildfires can be destructive and deadly.
+In the worst cases, human efforts to control wildfires can be psychological scientists now assume that emotions are, for better or worse, the dominant driver of most meaningful decisions.4 For example, one may feel afraid to fly and decide to drive instead, even though base rates for death by driving are much higher than base rates for death by flying the equivalent mileage.5 Thus, it is generally preferable to make decisions based on data, not fear.